YousefBarakat99/YousefBarakat99/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+I'm a Data/Business Analyst and currently on the lookout for a job opportunity.

 ### 🎓 Education:
   - Mechatronics Engineering BSc (University of Debrecen, Hungary)
   - Engineering Management MSc (University of Debrecen, Hungary)